Keynote Speaker

 Registration

-Check out the Steps to Register for tips on how to complete your registration successfully and modify it if needed
+Check out the Steps to Register 2026 for tips on how to complete your registration successfully and modify it if needed.

 The mission of the British Columbia Society for the Prevention of Cruelty to Animals (BC SPCA) is protecting vulnerable animals and mobilizing communities so animals and people thrive together.
 We are the largest animal welfare organization of our kind in North America and the largest animal sheltering society in the world.
 Through our Education programs you can access resources that have been specially designed by our Humane Education team to teach students important lessons about animal welfare, and to help students build empathy for all living things.
 There are also opportunities to represent the BC SPCA in your school by becoming a BC SPCA teacher representative.

-Allison Simpson is a Regional Humane Educator presenting a workshop in both Session A and B, Beavers are Eco-Heroes!
-Reimaging Science and STEM Using Humane Education, read through our workshop booklet to learn more.
+Allison Simpson is a Regional Humane Educator presenting a workshop in Session B, BC SPCA in the Classroom: Incorporating Animal-Themed Lesson Across the Curriculum, read through our workshop booklet to learn more.

-To find out more please visit their table.
+To find out more about involving your students in their worthy cause, please visit their table.

 Situated on the shores of Lafarge Lake in Town Centre Park, Evergreen Cultural Centre exists on the unceded, traditional and ancestral core territory of the kʷikʷəƛ ̓əm (Kwikwetlem) First Nation, which lies within the shared territories of the səli̓lwətaɁɬ təməxʷ (Tsleil-Waututh), Stó:lō Téméxw, qiqéyt (Qayqayt) and sq̓əc̓iy̓aɁɬtəməxʷ (Katzie), xʷməθkwəy̓əm (Musqueam) and Sḵwx̱wú7mesh Úxwumixw (Squamish) nations in the region known today as the Tri-Cities.